Publications

 2024

-- Voice-Based Age and Gender Recognition: A Comparative Study of LSTM, RezoNet and Hybrid CNNs-BiLSTM ArchitectureNhut Minh Nguyen, Thanh Trung Nguyen, Hua Hiep Nguyen, and 2 more authorsIn 2024 15th International Conference on Information and Communication Technology Convergence (ICTC), Sep 2024
+- Voice-Based Age and Gender Recognition: A Comparative Study of LSTM, RezoNet and Hybrid CNNs-BiLSTM ArchitectureNhut Minh Nguyen, Thanh Trung Nguyen, Hua Hiep Nguyen, and 2 more authorsIn Proceedings of the 2024 15th International Conference on Information and Communication Technology Convergence (ICTC), Sep 2024

 In this study, we compared three architectures for the task of age and gender recognition from voice data: Long Short-Term Memory networks (LSTM), Hybrid of Convolutional Neural Networks and Bidirectional Long Short-Term Memory (CNNs-BiLSTM), and the recently released RezoNet architecture.
 The dataset used in this study was sourced from Mozilla Common Voice in Japanese.
 Features such as pitch, magnitude, Mel-frequency cepstral coefficients (MFCCs), and filter-bank energies were extracted from the voice data for signal processing, and the three architectures were evaluated.
 Our evaluation revealed that LSTM was slightly less accurate than RezoNet (83.1%), with the hybrid CNNs-BiLSTM (93.1%) and LSTM achieving the highest accuracy for gender recognition (93.5%).
 However, hybrid CNNs-BiLSTM architecture outperformed the other models in age recognition, achieving an accuracy of 69.75%, compared to 64.25% and 44.88% for LSTM and RezoNet, respectively.
 Using Japanese language data and the extracted characteristics, the hybrid CNNs-BiLSTM architecture model demonstrated the highest accuracy in both tests, highlighting its efficacy in voice-based age and gender detection.
 These results suggest promising avenues for future research and practical applications in this field.